WOLF-FM

-WOLF-FM (92.1 MHz) is a radio station serving the community of Baldwinsville, New York, in the Syracuse metropolitan area.
+WOLF-FM (92.1 MHz) is a radio station licensed to Baldwinsville, New York, serving the Syracuse metropolitan area.
 The station is owned by Craig Fox and Sam Furco, through licensee FoxFur Communications, LLC, and broadcasts a country music format branded as 92.1 The Wolf.

 History

 In 1967, the station began operations as a full-time country outlet as WSEN-FM.
 It was the sister station to WSEN (1050 AM), one of the first country stations in the northeastern United States.
 Century Radio sold the stations in 1974.
 On September 7, 1975, WSEN-FM began operating on a 24-hour basis continuing with a country music format.

 In 1986, the station format flipped to oldies.
 Both AM and FM were owned by Buckley Broadcasting during much of the 2000s, until being sold in 2008 to Leatherstocking Media Group.

 In 2011, as the oldies format drifted into classic hits, WSEN (at the time playing a 1960s/1970s mix of songs) split its simulcast: the FM side switched to a modern-leaning classic hits format centered on the 1970s and 1980s, while the AM side went for a "real oldies" approach featuring 1950s and 1960s music.